 All the visitor information is documented manually and is stored in an excel spreadsheet.

-No during the event access management is implemented.
+No during-the-event access management is implemented.
 The formal customer’s company cannot track the status of the system and does not have any real time atomized control over the event’s processes like authorization, reservation, entrance, selling etc.

 The average number of attendees on the event varies in the range of 4,000 – 50,000 people.
 The events organized by formal client’s company are mostly music festivals.
 If the festival is held for longer than one day, a partner company, specializing in camping site management and logistics, usually provides the accommodation on the festivals.